cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 Choice types are Safe C++'s type-safe offering.
-They're just like Rust's enums, one of features most credited for that language's enviable ergonomics.
+They're just like Rust's enums, one of the features most credited for that language's modern ergonomics.
 Accessing members of a choice object requires testing for the active type with a _match-expression_.
-If the match succeeds, a new declaration is bound to the corresponding payload, and that declaration is visible in the scope following the `=>`.
+If the match succeeds, a new declaration is bound to the corresponding payload, and that declaration is visible in the _match-body_ following the `=>`.

-The compiler also performs exhaustiveness testing.
+The compiler also performs exhaustiveness testing on matches.
 Users must name all the alternatives, or use a wildcard `_` to default the unnamed ones.

 Pattern matching and choice types aren't just a qualify-of-life improvement.
-They're a critical part of the memory safety puzzle and all modern languages provide them.
+They're a critical part of the memory safety puzzle.

 ### Thread safety

 A memory safe language should be robust against data races to shared mutable state.
 If one thread is writing to shared state, no other thread may access it.
 C++ is not thread safe language.
 Its synchronization objects, such as `std::mutex`, are opt-in.
 If a user reads shared mutable state from outside of a mutex, that's a potential data race.
 It's up to users to coordinate that the same synchronization objects are locked before accessing the same shared mutable state.

 Due to their non-deterministic nature, data race defects are notoriously difficult to debug.
 Safe C++ prevents them from occurring in the first place.
 Programs with potential data race bugs in the safe context are ill-formed at compile time.

 The thread safety model uses [send and sync](#send-and-sync) interfaces, [interior mutability](#interior-mutability) and [borrow checking](#borrow-checking) to establish a system of constraints guaranteeing that shared mutable state is only accessed through synchronization primitives like `std2::mutex`.